Dominick Argento: Operas

 Argento's operatic output is eclectic and extensive.
-He withdrew two early operas, written while he was a student - Sicilian Limes and Colonel Jonathan the Saint.
-The Boor, written in 1957 as part of his Ph.D. studies at Eastman, premiered that year under Boosey & Hawkes and was later performed in 2017 by the Metropolitan Symphony Orchestra.
-He collaborated with John Olon-Scrymgeour on several works, including The Masque of Angels; Christopher Sly (1962), based on an episode from The Taming of the Shrew; and The Shoemaker's Holiday (1967), a "ballad opera" based on a play by Thomas Dekker.
+He withdrew two early operas, written while he was a student—Sicilian Limes and Colonel Jonathan the Saint.
+The Boor, written in 1957 as part of his Ph.D. studies at Eastman, premiered that year under Boosey & Hawkes and was performed in 2017 by the Metropolitan Symphony Orchestra.
+Argento collaborated with John Olon-Scrymgeour on several works, including The Masque of Angels; Christopher Sly (1962), based on an episode from The Taming of the Shrew; and The Shoemaker's Holiday (1967), a "ballad opera" based on a play by Thomas Dekker.

-After the premiere of Postcard from Morocco in 1971, which had a libretto by Jon Donahue, he subsequently received commissions.
+After the 1971 premiere of Postcard from Morocco, which had a libretto by Jon Donahue, Argento received commissions.
 The University of Minnesota and Minnesota Opera together commissioned The Voyage of Edgar Allan Poe in 1975-76, with a libretto by Charles Nolte.
-As a result of that work the New York City Opera commissioned him.
+As a result of that work, the New York City Opera commissioned him.
 He composed Miss Havisham's Fire (1977), with a libretto by Scrymgeour.
 It was not initially well-received, and Argento revised it into a one-act monodrama, Miss Havisham's Wedding Night, which the Minnesota Opera premiered on May 1, 1981, at the Tyrone Guthrie Theater in Minneapolis, conducted by Philip Brunelle.
 He revised Miss Havisham's Fire in 1995, and it has been revived in later performances.

 In 1984, the Minnesota Opera commissioned Casanova's Homecoming, with a libretto by the composer.
 It was later staged at New York City Opera.
 The opera won the 1986 National Institute for Music Theatre Award.

 Argento next composed The Aspern Papers (1987) as a vehicle for Frederica von Stade, with his libretto adapted from the 1888 novella by Henry James.
 His next opera was The Dream of Valentino, which premiered at the Kennedy Center in 1993.
-Critic Anne Midgette of The New York Times observed that Argento's operas tend to be very well received upon their premieres but lack an "easy popular hook" and are rarely revived.
+Critic Anne Midgette of The New York Times wrote that Argento's operas tend to be very well received upon their premieres but lack an "easy popular hook" and are rarely revived.

 Song cycles and "monodramas"

-Argento's song cycles often use of dramatic, unusual text, most often prose that does not have immediately apparent musical possibilities.
+Argento's song cycles often use dramatic, unusual text, most often prose that does not have immediately apparent musical possibilities.
 His works blur the distinction between straightforward groupings of songs and dramatic works, which he terms "monodramas".
-From the Diary of Virginia Woolf, written for Janet Baker in 1974; it won the Pulitzer Prize for Music.
+From the Diary of Virginia Woolf, written for Janet Baker in 1974, won the Pulitzer Prize for Music.

 Other prominent works in a similar vein include Letters from Composers (1968), which uses as its text letters written by Chopin, Puccini, and others; Casa Guidi (1983), which sets letters written by Elizabeth Barrett Browning; and A Few Words About Chekhov (1996), which adapts letters by Anton Chekhov.

 Argento's other song cycles are highly varied: